Page Contents

 This helps our staff make sure that belongings are moved to the correct rooms and will be important if belongings are left unattended.

-Recognized Residence Vendors
+Recognized Vendors

 Campus Fridge